homemadearcade/zero/todo/1_BACKLOG_UIUX.md

 (more) MORE MENUS
 like 'fine tune size' for brushes, grid mode for the view, other things.
 This should be expected and common

-When there is a SAVE required, before closing ask if you are certain to close
+POPUP - When there is a SAVE required, before closing ask if you are certain to close

+Popup that says - you do not have a role in this game, Join as Audience?
 --